 Furthermore, our group aims at the continuous molecular characterization of the cell lines in our collection.
 In order to provide data-based guidelines aiding the selection of ideal model lines for individual (sub-)types of cancer, we use different sequencing based approaches to examine the mutational status of relevant genes, their expression as well as putative fusion-events.

-Opportunities to join: We frequently offer intership- and master-projects for motivated students, within our scientific scope.
+Opportunities to join: We frequently offer internship- and master-projects for motivated students, within our scientific scope.